A distinctive condition

-C-diff, Clostridium difficile, is a type of aggressive bacteria that causes extreme diarrhea and a distinct, putrid smell.
+C. diff is a type of aggressive bacteria that causes extreme diarrhea and a distinct, putrid smell.

-One of the most common reasons a person acquires C-diff is, surprisingly, a hospital stay.
+One of the most common reasons a person acquires C. diff is, surprisingly, a hospital stay.

-The overuse of antibiotics in hospitals can kill off many competing types of bacteria and allow C-diff to take over the hospital environment, or a patient’s body.
+The overuse of antibiotics in hospitals can kill off many competing types of bacteria and allow C. diff to take over the hospital environment, or a patient’s body.

-People who have surgery and extended hospital stays are at risk for C-diff.
+People who have surgery and extended hospital stays are at risk for C. diff.
 But the bacteria are more frequently found in “community settings” outside of the hospital.

-Pregnant women run the risk of being exposed to C-diff during their hospital stay.
+Pregnant women run the risk of being exposed to C. diff during their hospital stay.

 Burkey developed the condition after she delivered her daughter by cesarean.
-Her daughter was fine, but after being discharged from the hospital, Burkey was not.
+Her daughter was fine, but after being discharged from the hospital, Burkey wasn’t.

 “We came home from the hospital on Thursday,” Burkey wrote.
 “On Monday I awoke with a fever, diarrhea, and a profound sense of dread.
 I remember thinking that I was going to die.
 I felt like I had the flu, but different.
 I was experiencing a shocking amount of very watery diarrhea.
 I didn’t even notice the smell at first.”

-Burkey expressed frustration that more patients aren’t informed of their risk of developing C-diff after their hospital stays, and about the lack of treatment available.
+Burkey expressed frustration that more patients aren’t informed of their risk of developing C. diff after their hospital stays, and about the lack of treatment available.

 The current recommended treatment is — you guessed it — more antibiotics.
 We now know more about the importance of good bacteria in keeping us healthy, so her frustration is understandable.

-You won’t automatically get C-diff if you give birth in a hospital, of course.
+You won’t automatically get C. diff if you give birth in a hospital, of course.
 But recognizing the symptoms after you return home can help your doctor make a quick diagnosis.

 During your pregnancy, also be cautious about using antibiotics unless absolutely necessary.
 Be sure to have an open and honest conversation with your doctor.
-Overuse can put you at an increased risk for C-diff.
+Overuse can put you at an increased risk for C. diff.

-Chaunie Brusie, B.S.N., is a registered nurse with experience in labor and delivery, critical care, and long-term care nursing.
+Chaunie Brusie, BSN, is a registered nurse with experience in labor and delivery, critical care, and long-term care nursing.
 She lives in Michigan with her husband and four young children, and is the author of the book “Tiny Blue Lines.”